 Helping a child with anxiety is truly difficult.
 As if parenting wasn’t hard enough as it is, you now have an anxious child who’s experiencing all these feelings he or she is unable to explain or reason with.
 Being mom or dad in this situation can be equally frustrating, heartbreaking and stressful.

-11 Signs of Anxiety in Children
+11 Anxious Behaviours in Children

 Before we get into the various signs of anxiety in children, it’s important that we mention that these are just common symptoms.
 If your child has one symptom of anxiety and none of the rest, or even if they have all of these signs of anxiety, it doesn’t mean that they have anxiety.
 We recommend seeing a doctor for proper diagnosis.

 1. Your Child Feels Sick Every Time ‘Something’ Happens